xemu-project/xemu-website/docs/docs/faq.md

 Snapshot data is stored on the hard drive image, and is not easily extractible.

 #### Q: How do I use my computer's microphone in game?
-Xbox Live Communicator peripheral emulation is not officially supported yet, but it is in development and will be added soon.
+xemu has preliminary support for Xbox Live Communicator emulation to provide voice chat in-game.
+See how [here](xblc.md).

 #### Q: Can I play local multiplayer?
 Yes, you can connect multiple controllers just like a real Xbox.